howardhsu/Meta-Open-World-Learning/README.md

 (2) incrementally learn the new/unseen classes to expand the existing model.

 We call this problem open-world learning (OWL).
+We human live in a dynamic world.
+Thus it doesn't make sense that a model is trained then deployed then never changed further.

 ## Environment
 this project is tested on Python 2.7 + Keras 2.2.2 with Tensorflow 1.4.0 on Ubuntu 16.04, but it should generally work for other versions.